syw1016/project2/README.md

 ## Team: Melanye, Mona, Monica, Omar, Yeon

+### Articulation
+As rent increases and new business increases, looking at the increase of homeless population, the migration of income levels out of cities that experience this.

-Problem Statement: Gentrification displaces poor individuals and minorities and increases homeless population
+* Problem Statement: Gentrification displaces poor individuals and minorities and increases homeless population

-Timeline: from 2000 to 2010
+* Timeline: from 2000 to 2010

-Cities of Interest: Los Angeles, CA;  NYC, NY; Seattle, WA; Chicago, IL;
+* Cities of Interest: Los Angeles, CA;  NYC, NY; Seattle, WA; Chicago, IL;

 ### ACTION ITEMS
 Migration and map visualization for that